-This module is an opportunity for students to acquire the expertise and knowledge to become professionally confident and competent in giving advice and effective care to people of all ages regarding current contraceptive methods, sexual health issues and education for safer sexual health.
+This degree level module provides students with an opportunity to acquire the expertise and knowledge to become professionally confident and competent in giving advice and effective care to people of all ages, regarding contraceptive and sexual health issues.

 - Effective registration with the NMC / HPC or other relevant professional body.
 ESSENTIAL